How to Machine Aluminum: The Ultimate Guide in 2022

 Pocketing

-Pocketing operation is needed when you want to remove the material with a closed boundary down to a depth required.
+Pocketing operation is needed when removing the material with a closed boundary down to a depth required.

 Slotting